multani/gcp-changelog/content/security-command-center/index.md

 ### Feature

-You can use customer-managed encryption keys (CMEK) organization policies with Security Command Center.
-For more information see [Use CMEK organization policies with Security Command Center](https://docs.cloud.google.com/security-command-center/docs/cmek#org-policies).
+The monitoring and auditing capabilities for [Compliance Manager](https://docs.cloud.google.com/security-command-center/docs/compliance-manager/overview) have been released to [General Availability](https://cloud.google.com/products#product-launch-stages).

 ### Feature

-The monitoring and auditing capabilities for [Compliance Manager](https://docs.cloud.google.com/security-command-center/docs/compliance-manager/overview) have been released to [General Availability](https://cloud.google.com/products#product-launch-stages).
+You can use customer-managed encryption keys (CMEK) organization policies with Security Command Center.
+For more information, see [Use CMEK organization policies with Security Command Center](https://docs.cloud.google.com/security-command-center/docs/cmek#org-policies).

 ---
 ## 2025-11-06